 To respond to this question, in HOUSE-IN used existing inter-disciplinary, cross-sectoral and trans-regional knowledge for identifying gaps at the housing-integration intersection.
 Settling down and creating a sense of belonging is a long process: Housing and the context of housing in this process is a crucial element for the integration for forced migrants.

-For this the HOUSE-IN project focused on for case studies in the cities Vienna (Austria), Leizpzug (Germany, Riga (Latvia) and Helsingborg/Lund (Sweden).
+Th e HOUSE-IN project focused on four case studies in the cities Vienna (Austria), Leipzig (Germany), Riga (Latvia) and Helsingborg/Lund (Sweden).
 In addition Urban-Living-Labs (ULL) were set up in Leipzig and Riga.

 HOUSE-IN is a 18 month research programme, which started in June 2021 and was funded by JPI Urban Europe.